MostlyEmre/MostlyEmre/README.md

 ### Hi there 👋
 I'm Emre, a product designer, hobbyist coder and a digital archivist.
+I'm a 🤞soon-to-be-citizen🤞 immigrant in Toronto, Canada.
+Originally from Turkey.

 - 🔭 I’m currently working on ...
-  - `XMRDCA`: which is a tool that helps people to invest in Monero by using the Dollar Cost Averaging method.
+  - `XMRDCA`: a tool that helps people to invest in Monero by using the Dollar Cost Averaging method.
-  - `Mac Dee`: which is a cryptocurrency trading bot.
+  - `Mac Dee`: a cryptocurrency trading bot.
   - I plan to go full-time digital nomad.
 It is a challenging process so I'm working on it.
+(Also planning to work on a planner tool for it.)

 - 🌱 I’m currently learning ...
   - `React`: I guess it is a must to learn this.